mcekovic/tennis-crystal-ball/README.md

 ## Features

-- 'GOAT' List - see best players of all time ranked by GOAT Points
+- 'GOAT' List - see best players of all time ranked by 'GOAT' Points
 - Player Profile - see player information, tournament results, matches, timeline, statistics and performance indicators, all linked together and easily navigable
 - Ranking Carts - see players ranking and ranking point charts, compare players by constructing custom charts